 Ferns are an easy to grow houseplant and they come in a multitude of varieties.
 They are also very forgiving plants and make an excellent choice for first-time plant parents and children.

 Light – Most varieties of ferns prefer low to moderate light, but there are some varieties that will actually prefer bright, indirect light such as Holly Fern, Asparagus Fern and Rabbit Fern.

 Water – Keep soil evenly moist, but not soggy.
-Once the top inch of soil has dried, thoroughly saturate the soil.
+Once the top third of the soil has dried, thoroughly saturate the soil.
 While most ferns are fairly forgiving, Maiden Hair is a variety that will not take too kindly to being under watered.

 Soil – Well-draining potting soil, such as Espoma Potting Soil, is best.
 If your soil is drying out too quickly, mix in vermiculite to aid in water retention.

 Temperature – Most ferns sold as houseplants are tropical and should be kept at temperatures between 60ׄ° and 70°.
 Those that are hardier to cooler climates, like the Japanese Painted Fern, can handle temperatures down into the lower 50° range.
 Protect ferns from drafts, especially in winter.